Keeping up with an autumn self-care routine can feel like swimming against the tide.

 Be realistic, set achievable goals… preferably self-care goals.

 Taking a walk in autumn is amazing.
 The leaves are all crunchy, there’s a bit of a bite in the air, and you can actually wear your favourite jacket without breaking into a sweat before you’ve even left the house.

-Not only does getting fresh air and gentle exercise improve your mental health is general, it will give you a new found appreciate for the season.
+Not only does getting fresh air and gentle exercise improve your health, it will give you a new found appreciate for the season.

 Autumn is beautiful.
 Even when it’s cold, drizzly and grey.